xieyying/deephalo/README.md

 # DeepHalo

--**Open-Source Pipeline for High-Confidence and High-throughput Detection of Halogenated Natural Products in Complex HRMS Data**
+   **Open-Source Pipeline for High-Confidence and High-throughput Detection of Halogenated Natural Products in Complex HRMS Data**
 ---
 ##  Core Innovations